-- Start Siebel Tools. - NOTE: For information on how to use Siebel Tools, consult Using Siebel Tools. - 2 Select Business Service (or Integration Object) from the Types tab on the Object Explorer. - NOTE: If Integration Object is not present, add it by checking Integration Object on the Object Explorer tab of the Development Tools Options window opened by selecting View >Options. - 3 Select the desired business service (or integration object), as shown in the following illustration for an integration object. - On the right top corner of the Integration Object list, there is a set of three buttons.
-The following illustration shows the Sample Account integration object highlighted.

-- 4 Click Generate Code. - 5 Complete the Code Generator wizard: - a Leave the business service as is (there is only one available: the Siebel Code Generator). - b Select either Java(JDB) (Java Data Bean) or Java(JCA) (Java EE Connector Architecture/Siebel Resource Adapter) for the Supported Language. - c Browse to select an existing folder as the output folder.
-Your Java code for the selected business services or integration objects is stored in subdirectories there, as explained next.

-d Click Finish.

-The code is generated and the wizard closes, returning you to the Business Service or Integration Object form.
+- 1 Start Siebel Tools. - NOTE: For information on how to use Siebel Tools, consult Using Siebel Tools. - 2 Select Business Service or Integration Object in the Object Explorer. - NOTE: If Integration Object is not present, add it by checking Integration Object on the Object Explorer tab of the Development Tools Options window opened by selecting View >Options. - 3 Select the desired business service or integration object. - For example, at the right top of the Integration Object list, there is a set of three buttons: Synchronize, Generate Schema, and Generate Code. - 4 Click Generate Code. - 5 Complete the Code Generator wizard: - a Leave the business service as is.
+There is only one available, the Siebel Code Generator. - b Select either Java(JDB) (Java Data Bean) or Java(JCA) (Java EE Connector Architecture/Siebel Resource Adapter) for the Supported Language. - c Browse to select an existing folder as the output folder.
+Your Java code for the selected business services or integration objects is stored in subdirectories there, as explained next. - d Click Finish. - The code is generated and the wizard closes, returning you to the Business Service or Integration Object form.